mbenoukaiss/teletel/README.md

 use std::error::Error;
 use teletel::functions::{Clear, Foreground, Color, Repeat, SetCursor};
-use teletel::terminal::{BaudRate, SerialTerminal};
+use teletel::terminal::SerialTerminal;

 fn main() -> Result<(), Box<dyn Error>> {
-    //change path and baudrate to match your setup let mut port = SerialTerminal::new("/dev/ttyUSB0", BaudRate::B9600)?;
+    //change path to match your setup, you can leave None for baudrate to scan for correct rate let mut port = SerialTerminal::new("/dev/ttyUSB0", None)?;

     send!(&mut port, [
         Clear,